 Barnsley Building Society | 60 years from the date of the mortgage application subject to 35 years remaining at the end of the mortgage term. |

 Lease extensions in Peacehaven can be a difficult process.
-We recommend you secure guidance from a conveyancer and valuer well versed in the legislation and lease extension process.
+We recommend you secure guidance from a lawyer and valuer with experience in this area.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience dealing with Peacehaven lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have in-depth market knowledge procuring Peacehaven lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.